ngzax/urbit-sync/README.md

 # urbit-sync

+## THIS PROJECT IS NOW OFFICIALLY DEPRECATED
+and I will no longer be updating or maintaing it.
+In the course of working on this last multi-pier work I discovered to my chagrin that it is far easier to just use `rsync`.

+Still, it was fun while it lasted. :)

+## About
 Initializes and Synchronizes your local filesystem and your mounted urbit pier.

 I created this because it was useful for me at this very early stage of